 How to Convert Grams of Flour to Cups

-To convert a gram measurement to a cup measurement, divide the flour by the conversion ratio.
-One cup of flour is equal to 125 grams, so use this simple formula to convert:
+Since one cup of flour is equal to 125 grams, you can use this simple formula to convert:

-The flour in cups is equal to the grams divided by 125.
+The flour in cups is equal to the flour in grams divided by 125.

 While most experts suggest measuring dry ingredients by weight for improved precision, not all recipes call for ingredients by weight and when they do we might not all have a scale handy.
 Because flours vary in density, it might not be immediately clear how to convert between a weight and volume measurement.

 The table below can help with the conversion, and shows the approximate volume measurement for various weights of flour, by type.

 Flour Weight to Volume Conversion Table